Cosmological perturbation theory for large scale structure in phase space: Connection to EFT methods

-In Sec.\ref{sec:resbdf} we have seen that an EFT-like counterterm, Eq.(\ref{eq:powerres}), naturally arises within an old-fashioned cosmological perturbation theory approach based directly on a perturbative expansion for the distribution function fluctuations in full phase-space.
-In that framework the counterterm is sourced by a nonzero average velocity dispersion, as dictated by Eqs.(\ref{eq:source-re}) and (\ref{eq:analyticsolagain_ctr}), and the average velocity dispersion is itself linked to a short-scale gravitational binding energy via the Layzer-Irvine Eq.(\ref{eq:cosmic_energy_int}) as we showed in Sec.\ref{sec:eft}.
+In Sec.~\ref{sec:resbdf} we have seen that an EFT-like counterterm, Eq.~(\ref{eq:powerres}), naturally arises within an old-fashioned cosmological perturbation theory approach based directly on a perturbative expansion for the distribution function fluctuations in full phase space.
+In that framework the counterterm is sourced by a nonzero average velocity dispersion, which is itself linked to the short-scale gravitational binding energy via the Layzer-Irvine Eq.~(\ref{eq:cosmic_energy_int}) as we showed in Sec.~\ref{sec:eft}.

-We will now argue that this short-scale gravitational binding energy should directly contribute to the counterterm as well to ensure self-consistency of the theory.
-This implies that the framework developed in Sec.\ref{sec:resbdf} is not self-consistent since only the velocity dispersion directly contributes to the counterterm, although it is formally identical to the EFT as long as one takes the counterterm to be a free parameter.
-Another way of phrasing this is to say that the value obtained for the counterterm $c_{\textrm{ctr}}^{(3)}(a)$, from directly matching Eq.(\ref{eq:powerres}) to simulations or observations, would not agree with the one calculated via Eqs.(\ref{eq:source-re}) and (\ref{eq:analyticsolagain_ctr}), with an average velocity dispersion squared $\sigma_{\textrm{dis}}^2(a)$ equally extracted from simulations or observations.
+We will now argue that this short-scale gravitational binding energy should directly contribute to the counterterm as well to ensure the self-consistency of the theory.
+This implies that the framework developed in Sec.~\ref{sec:resbdf} is not self-consistent since only the velocity dispersion directly contributes to the counterterm, although it is formally identical to the EFT as long as one takes the counterterm to be a free parameter.
+Another way of phrasing this is to say that the value obtained for the counterterm $c_{\textrm{ctr}}^{(3)}(a)$, from directly matching Eq.(\ref{eq:powerres}) to simulations or observations, would not agree with the one calculated via Eqs.~(\ref{eq:source-re}) and (\ref{eq:analyticsolagainapp}), with an average velocity dispersion squared $\sigma_{\textrm{dis}}^2(a)$ equally extracted from simulations or observations.

-The statement that the short-scale gravitational binding energy should also contribute to the counterterm can be seen from the well-known decoupling of virialized scales \cite{Peebles:2009hw}.
-For convenience, let us repeat here the Euler Eq.(\ref{eq:euler})
+The statement that the short-scale gravitational binding energy should also contribute to the counterterm can be seen from the well-understood decoupling of virialized scales \cite{Peebles:2009hw}.
+For convenience, let us repeat here the Euler Eq.~(\ref{eq:euler})

 where